Arvind-Kumar-Mahato/Allconnect-task1/README.md

+#Getting Started with Login-Signup
+This is the readme file for the Login-Signup project.
+The purpose of this file is to provide instructions on how to run the project and any necessary setup.

 # 📝 Installation

 To install Login-Signup, follow these steps:
 1.Clone the repository: `https://github.com/Arvind-Kumar-Mahato/Allconnect-task1.git`

 2.Install dependencies: `npm install`

 # 🚦 Usage